lhovon/how2sde/README.md

-## System Design and Architecture, infrastructure
+# System Design and Architecture, Infrastructure

 This is hard to get practical experience in as most personal projects don't need anywhere near the kind of complexity that is used in big entreprise.
 Therefore, I've personally mostly learned it by watching videos and reading big companies' engineering blogs.